Banking Bank Reviews

 Is GoHenry better than Greenlight?

-GoHenry and Greenlight are both useful apps to teach your kids about money.
-While Greenlight’s most expensive plans are more than GoHenry’s monthly subscription, it offers additional features, like investing options, paying cash back on purchases, and providing identity protection.
+GoHenry and Greenlight are both legit and useful apps to teach your kids about money.
+While Greenlight's most expensive plan is more than GoHenry's monthly subscription, it offers additional features, like investing options, paying cash back on purchases, and providing identity protection.

-GoHenry has many helpful features and financial literacy lessons to give kids a strong head start on managing money.
+GoHenry has many helpful features and financial literacy lessons to give kids a strong foundation in managing money.
 Before committing to any one app, research the available options and read customer reviews to help you get an accurate picture of the experience.

-While teaching your child about money and financial concepts through an app might seem unnecessary, giving them experience in handling their own money before they enter the adult world can be an invaluable head start.
-If you’d prefer to work with a traditional bank and open a children or teen account, though, check out our list of the best banks for options that might work for you.
+While teaching your child about money and financial concepts through an app might seem unnecessary, giving them experience in handling their own money before they enter the adult world can be a game-changer.
+If you'd prefer to work with a traditional bank and open a children or teen account, though, check out our list of the best banks for options that might work for you.